 Herbert throws for 3 touchdowns, Chargers get back on track with 30-13 victory over Bears

+“I think we did a good job of stopping the run first and the defensive backs did a really good job of taking the ball away.
+I think it was just a solid game all around,” said linebacker Joey Bosa, who had a sack.

-Cameron Dicker added three field goals, including two in the second half.
-Ekeler finished with seven receptions for 94 yards and 15 carries for 29 yards on the ground.
+On special teams, Cameron Dicker had his second game this season with three field goals, with two coming in the second half.

-Chicago’s Tyson Bagent had a more difficult time in his second NFL start.
-After leading the Bears to a win over Las Vegas last weekend, the undrafted rookie was 25 of 37 for 232 yards with two interceptions against the Chargers.
+Bagent had a more difficult time in his second NFL start.
+The undrafted rookie was 25 of 37 for 232 yards with two interceptions.

 He did have a 1-yard sneak late in the fourth quarter to get the Bears within 30-13.
 Bagent’s 2-point pass attempt was incomplete.

+Austin Ekeler finished with 123 scrimmage yards, including seven receptions for 94 yards.

-Los Angeles scored on its opening drive for the fourth time this season when Ekeler took Herbert’s screen pass down the left sideline.
+Los Angeles scored on its opening drive for the fourth time this season when Ekeler took Herbert’s screen pass down the left sideline for 39 yards.
 That made Ekeler the first running back in the Super Bowl era to reach 30 TD catches with the same team and the seventh player in NFL history to have 30 touchdowns rushing and 30 receiving.

-Near the end of the first quarter, the Chargers took a two-score lead when Fehoko caught his first pass as a Charger.
-On third-and-3 from the Chicago 9, Fehoko got open on a drag route, caught it at the 7 and went untouched into the end zone.
+“You don’t really know how the chips are gonna fall when the game starts going, you go with the flow, and tonight the ball was coming my way,” Ekeler said.

-Dicker made it 17-0 on a 43-yard field goal before Chicago’s Darrynton Evans took Bagent’s toss and went 11 yards to get the Bears (2-6) within 17-7 with 1:47 remaining.
+With 1:47 remaining in the first half, Darrynton Evans took Bagent’s toss and went 11 yards to get the Bears (2-6) within 17-7.

-However, the Chargers regained momentum before halftime with a nine-play, 75-yard drive, culminating in Parham’s 11-yard score.
-Parham broke out of Tyrique Stevenson’s attempted tackle at the Bears 5 and then was able to outmuscle T.J.
-Edwards and Duron Harmon as he reached the goal line.
+However, the Chargers regained momentum before halftime with a nine-play, 75-yard drive, culminating in Parham’s 11-yard score, where he broke a couple tackles before getting over the goal line.

+“I thought we really fed off each other today.
+We gave up the touchdown drive, we kind of finished the two minute before the half with a big-time score,” Staley said.
+“It was just kind of a surgical drive.
+Justin was just accurate the whole way down there.
+So 24-7 was a lot better than 17-7.”

 INJURIES